kiwigrid/helm-charts/charts/spring-cloud-config-server/README.md

 ```bash
 $ helm install --name spring-cloud-config-server --set ingress.enabled=false kiwigrid/spring-cloud-config-server
 ```
 secrets.gitUsername and secrets.Password can be given in plain text which will be converted to base64 while installing the helm chart.
-These parameters are mandatory while installing this chart.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.